 Here’s how the process works:

-- A shopper clicks a local inventory ad with distance annotation plus pickup availability text.
+- A shopper clicks a local inventory ad or free listing with distance annotation plus pickup availability text.

 - Google passes a Google My Business store code where the item is available to the retailer.